simplic/documentation/dev/ironpython_design/dependency-injection.md

 # Dependency injection

 The simplic python api provides a simple way, to resolve services.
-To resolve a service, the `DependencyInjection` package is required:
+To resolve a service the `DependencyInjection` package is required:

 ```python
 # Import package